 Today’s vehicles are equipped not only with one but often with two (or even three) catalytic converters.

 - One pre-catalytic converter upstream of the main (after-) catalytic converter where most pollutants are actually produced.

-- An intermediate converter that neutralizes the pollutants from the first one before they can reach and poison the main catalytic converter.
+- An intermediate converter neutralizes the pollutants from the first one before they can reach and poison the main catalytic converter.

 - A post-catalytic converter where gaseous emissions are reduced yet another time.
 This limits their release into the atmosphere even more.

 The three converters may be designed as entirely separate structures or as a single piece of equipment with two chambers separated by a wall allowing passage of exhaust gases from top to bottom.
-They are usually made from honeycomb structure to save space.
+They are usually made from honeycomb structures to save space.

 - Exhaust Gas Recirculation (EGR) recirculates some of the engine’s exhaust gas back into its own inlet system.
 It reduces the temperature of the exhaust gases to avoid damage to other components.
 Also, it dilutes their oxygen content.
 This reduces combustion temperatures, thus reducing NO x formation while also increasing power output by up to 3%.